 - Then continue on so that, section by section, the song is constructed.
 Increase the tempo gradually while maintaining accuracy.

-As a reward at the end of the practice session, play the piece from beginning to end and note the improvements of each practise-point!
+As a reward at the end of the practice session, play the piece from beginning to end.
+Then, note the improvements of each practise-point!

 I also find it extremely motivating to create a chart before beginning a piece to outline how I will tackle a piece.
 Work on the most difficult sections first.
 I leave room on the chart to indicate tempo markings and to write down increases in tempo with each passing day.
 Your metronome is your second BEST friend.